Dota Auto Chess: Reception

 Several publications pointed out there was still room for improvement of the game.
 VP Esports noted that some bugs in the games needed to be fixed.
-VentureBeat tested the Drodo Auto Chess mobile game and noted that players who hadn't played Dota Auto Chess on PC might feel confused of figuring out the information of the unit on the field by saying "Drodo's mobile Auto Chess is a significantly better way to play the original great mod if you already know and comprehend the original game, and for that, it should be a success.
+VentureBeat tested the Drodo Auto Chess mobile game and noted that players who hadn't played Dota Auto Chess on PC might feel confused when figuring out the information of the unit on the field, saying "Drodo's mobile Auto Chess is a significantly better way to play the original great mod if you already know and comprehend the original game, and for that, it should be a success.
 But it feels like a perhaps smaller-scale version of Auto Chess, one designed around the small screen both visually and as a game, might be the one to take over the world like previous mods have."

-The popularity of Dota Auto Chess quickly inspired a whole host of games with the creation of the auto battler subgenre.
+The popularity of Dota Auto Chess quickly inspired a host of games, creating the auto battler subgenre.
 In China, there was a reported eight companies having registered the "Auto Chess" trademark in January 2019.
 After failing to reach an agreement with Valve, Drodo Studio partnered with Chinese production company Imba TV and Long Mobile to develop a standalone mobile version of the game called Auto Chess.
-Announced on March 15, 2019, Auto Chess removed Dota elements from the property and features its own separate setting.
+Announced on March 15, 2019, Auto Chess replaced Dota elements and features with its own separate setting.
 With Valve's direct technical support, Dota Auto Chess players are capable of migrating accounts to the mobile version to receive rewards.

 In June 2019, game developer Riot Games announced that League of Legends would feature an auto battler of their own, known as Teamfight Tactics.
 That same month, Valve's standalone version of the game, Dota Underlords, was released in early access for PC and mobile platforms.
-A version based on Hearthstone by Blizzard Entertainment, titled Hearthstone Battlegrounds, was also developed.
+A version based on Hearthstone by Blizzard Entertainment, titled Hearthstone Battlegrounds, was also announced later that year.